YahooArchive/mojito/docs/dev_guide/reference/glossary.rst

 npm
 ---

-   The package manager is for `Node.js`_ and can be used to install and publish code libraries and manage the dependencies among them.
+   The package manager for `Node.js`_, which can be used to install and publish code libraries and manage the dependencies among them.
    See `npmjs.org <http://npmjs.org>`_ for more information.